 The average vacation rental insurance cost is $2,000 to $3,000 per year or about two to three times the cost of a typical homeowners’ policy.
-The usage is factored into the vacation rental cost.
+How the home is used most often is factored into the vacation rental premium.
 Generally, if you’re going to use your property for yourself more than for short-term renters, the cost is lower.

 Unfortunately, there aren’t many cost standards across the industry and what one insurance provider considers a second home or vacation home another considers a vacation rental property.

 Factors That Affect Vacation Rental Insurance Cost